Xushu-Wang/AI-powered-Historical-Text-Transcription/index.md

 ## Introducton

   Tesseract was originally developed at Hewlett-Packard Laboratories Bristol and at Hewlett-Packard Co, Greeley Colorado between 1985 and 1994, with some more changes made in 1996 to port to Windows, and some C++izing in 1998.
 In 2005 Tesseract was open sourced by HP.
-From 2006 until November 2018 it was developed by Google. [(https://github.com/tesseract-ocr/tesseract)]
+From 2006 until November 2018 it was developed by Google.
+Visit [Tesseract](https://github.com/tesseract-ocr/tesseract) repository here.

 Strength
 - Extremely high accuracy in recognizing a majority of printed fonts